Perrparis/example/README.md

 # example
-Example repository git/github course
+Example repository git/github course.

-Git I will push you to the hub
+Git I will push you to the hub.